volkerjaenisch/inqbus.installer/doc/source/handler.rst

 exists.
 If that's the case, the project just will be updated by running *git pull*.
 In the other case the project will be cloned.

-This handler takes five arguments.
+This handler takes four arguments.

-The first one is the name.
-The second one is the name of the repository.
-The third one is the link from github, where the repository is and the fourth one is the branch you want to clone.
+The first one is the name of the repository.
+The second one is the link from github, where the repository is and the third one is the branch you want to clone.
 The last argument is the path where the repository should be saved on the computer.

 In the given directory will be a directory created with the given repository-name and this directory will contain all the important files.